8 Walkthrough 2: Approaching gradebook data from a data science perspective

 , which is a copy of ExcelGradeBook

-data frame by running gradebook <- ExcelGradeBook
+dataset, you can do so by running gradebook <- ExcelGradeBook

 data frame with the originally imported ExcelGradeBook